nsadawi/ELK-Stack-Primer/README.md

-# This repo is for my ELS Stack Primer course
+# This repo is for my ELK Stack Primer course

 Some example configurations and commands are included here .. they are explained during the course